-This course develops the students' basic wine, beer and spirit knowledge to enable them to make appropriate beverage selection relative to food matches.
-The student will explore wines by regions and grape varietal, and gain knowledge in the production of wines, spirits and beers and their gastronomical importance.
+Students develop basic wine, beer and spirit knowledge to enable them to make appropriate beverage selection relative to food matches.
+Students explore wines by regions and grape varietal, and gain knowledge in the production of wines, spirits and beers and their gastronomical importance.